-I joined the Statistics and Probability group of the School of Mathematical Sciences at the University of Nottingham in September 2006 as a Research Fellow.
-I am currently an Associate Professor in Statistics.
+I joined the Statistics and Probability group of the School of Mathematical Sciences at the University of Nottingham in September 2006 as a Research Fellow and in 2008 I was appointed as Lecturer.

 Please click on the icons below to either email me, book an appointment, or view my profiles on Twitter, Github and LinkedIn.